section-engineering-education/engineering-education/articles/understanding-node-js-async-control-flows/index.md

 #### Queue

 A [queue](https://caolan.github.io/async/v3/docs.html#queue) can be used to run tasks asynchronously.
 A queue is created with a specified concurrency.
 Queue tasks are executed parallel but with a concurrency limit.
-A queue object is created based on an asynchronous function and passed to a worker.
+A queue object is completed based on an asynchronous operation and passed to a worker.
 If all workers are in progress, the task is queued until one becomes available.
-Once a worker completes a task, that task's callback is called.
+When a worker completes a task, the task callback is called.

 #### Parameters

 - Worker - workers are invoked with tasks and callbacks.
 Worker is an asynchronous function.
 It processes all tasks assigned to the queue.
 Tasks and callbacks are the main parameters processed by a worker.
-- Concurrency -determines how many worker functions should run in parallel during the lifecycle of a queue.
+- Concurrency - determines the number of worker functions to run parallel during the lifecycle of a queue.

 **Syntax:** `async.queue (tasks, concurrency)`